 The closing decades of the 1800's comprised an era of invention and business development which were to power the world in the twentieth century.
-Like his contemporaries - Edison, Ford, Westinghouse - Harvey Hubbell was to contribute to both spheres of progress: new product design and manufacturing innovation.
+Like his contemporaries - Edison, Ford, and Westinghouse, Harvey Hubbell was a contributor to both spheres of progress: new product design and manufacturing innovation.

 Hubbell's idea was to provide convenience, safety, and control to an electric light with his new "pull socket" which was patented in August of 1896.
 The same familiar device with its on/off pull chain is still in use today.
 The success of this product necessitated yet another expansion, so in 1897 he moved to a larger building, also in Bridgeport, which had formerly been a school.

 Hubbell's venture into electrical equipment manufacturing had been engendered by an incident some years before.
 While walking in New York City, Hubbell happened upon a penny arcade which had just closed for the day.
 The arcade had been equipped with several electrically operated games, including one where two boxers, maneuvered along slots in the floor of the miniature boxing ring, threw right or left uppercuts at each other with the touch of the proper button.
 While a favorite with customers, the boxers and other electrical games caused problems for the arcade's staff.

 Looking through the window, Hubbell watched an exasperated janitor struggle to detach each of the power supply wires from separate post terminals extending outward from the wall.
 After moving the game to one side and sweeping the floor, the janitor faced the even more tedious task of identifying each wire and its proper terminal post, making each of the reconnections, and checking each terminal once more to preclude an inadvertent short circuit.